GuitarML/pedalnet/README.md

 ---------------------------------------------------------------------------
-This modified version of PedalNet is meant to be used in conjuction with the SmartGuitarPedal, SmartGuitarAmp, and WaveNetVA code repositories.
+This modified version of PedalNet is meant to be used with the SmartGuitarPedal, SmartGuitarAmp, and WaveNetVA code repositories.
 You can train a model using this repo, then convert it to a .json model that can be loaded into the VST plugin.

 The following repositories are compatible with the converted .json model, for use with real time guitar playing through a DAW plugin or stand alone app: